kavia-common/secure-crm-platform-40906-40915/kavia-docs/Architecture_Master.md

 # Secure CRM Platform — Master Architecture and Design

 ## Document Control
-- Version: 1.0.0
+- Version: 1.1.0
 - Date: 2025-11-17
 - Owners: Architecture Team
 - Status: Draft
 - Scope: Secure CRM application spanning React frontend, FastAPI backend, and PostgreSQL database
+- Sources: RFP_CRM_Omnichannel_Ticketing_system_1.pdf; current repository code across frontend/backend/database

 ## 1. System Overview
 The Secure CRM application is a multi-container platform providing omni-channel customer service, ticketing, and analytics for BFSI-grade operations.
 It includes Customer 360, service request and complaint management, workflow automation, BOT/CTI/social integrations, dashboards, reporting, strong security controls, audit, and compliance alignment.
 The current codebase includes:
-- Frontend: React (SPA), basic scaffold with theme toggle
+- Frontend: React (SPA), minimal scaffold with theme toggle
 - Backend: FastAPI, CORS enabled, health endpoint and OpenAPI export tooling
-- Database: PostgreSQL setup scripts, backup/restore scripts, and a general-purpose DB visualizer
+- Database: PostgreSQL setup/startup scripts, backup/restore scripts, and an optional DB visualizer

 This document consolidates the RFP functional and non-functional requirements with the present repository state to define a complete, actionable architecture and module-level design baseline.
+Where features are future work, the document provides design placeholders aligned with the RFP.

 ## 2. Container Architecture
 The solution is composed of three containers: frontend, backend, and database.
 The backend is the central orchestrator integrating external channels and internal systems, while the frontend provides UX for agents and supervisors.
 The database persists customer, case, workflow, and audit data.